Jeffawe/NewsListWebsite/README.md

 # A News Fetching Website
-Get the Latest news sourced and delivered to you (Service has stopped because of API costs).
+Get the Latest news sourced and delivered to you <em>Service has stopped because of API costs</em>.